ericbuys/Guelph_Drop-In_Sync/README.md

-# CalenderEventAdder
+# Guelph Drop-In Sync

 ## Project Description
-This project aims to link your Google Calendar with the University of Guelphs Drop-In Recreation Calendar.
-Using a Google Chrome Extension, you can select certain activities offered at the Fitness Centre and have them automatically added and updated to your Google Calendar.
-Also, this extension will keep your Google Calendar updated on a weekly basis, updating your Google Calendar every Sunday
+This Google Chrome Extension allows you to link your Google Calendar with the University of Guelph's Drop-In Recreation Calendar.
+You have the abilitiy to create/delete calendars which will sync to your Google account.
+Upon creating a calendar, you can select the calendar name that will appear on your Google Calendar as well as the activities you want it to sync to your calendar.
+It will keep your Google Calendar up to date in perpituity as long as the activities are being offered that week in the Fitness Center.

 ## Languages & Technologies
 - Javascript, HTML, CSS
-- Bootstrap, Google Calendar API, jQuery, REST API
+- Bootstrap, Chrome Extensions API, Google Calendar API, jQuery, REST

-## To-Do
+## Possible Improvements
-- Chrome Extension automatically updates added calendars (FINISH ALARMS PART)
-    - Alarm
-    - Check for duplicate activity
 - Chrome Extension prompts for access to your Google Calendar on install
-- Loading screen once you create a calendar
+- Loading icon once you create a calendar
 - Page for customizing selected activities
     - Colour of event
     - Colour for calendar